redBorder/redborder-producers/README.md

 Additionally each required module is expected to be enabled.

 Particularly with intrusion, which needs to be patched on the logstash condition if ips sensor is not claimed.
-So open this file: /var/chef/cookbooks/rb-manager/libraries/get_pipelines.rb, comment the condition in order to always make intrusion pipeline available, and update the cookbook with knife cookbook upload rb-manager
+So check file /etc/logstash/pipelines.yml to see intrusion-pipeline is there.
+If not, open this file: /var/chef/cookbooks/rb-manager/libraries/get_pipelines.rb, comment the condition in order to always make intrusion pipeline available, and update the cookbook with knife cookbook upload rb-manager

 # Setup
 The configuration files tweak the properties of the producers, but there are some that really need to be changed: